 Sietsema Farms is also involved in the swine industry, operating production facilities and maintaining several partnerships raising 700,000 head of market hogs and genetic seed stock annually.
 As a Newsham Genetics supplier, we produce and deliver replacement breeding stock across the Mid-West and Ontario Canada.
 We employ more than 150 associates and have contract grower relationships with another 100 family owned and operated farms.
-The economic impact to Michigan and neighboring states, including Ontario, exceeds \$135 million, plus that of the additional 100 family owned and operated farms.
+The economic impact to Michigan and neighboring states, including Ontario, exceeds \$135 million, plus that of the additional 100 family owned and operated farms that grow and finish hogs for Sietsema Farms.